WICG/scheduling-apis/misc/priority-inversion.md

 getCachedResource(url, 'user-blocking').then(...);
 ```

 Developers should be aware that such situations could arise.
-Systems like this
+Systems that use
-that use internal priorities or a combination of `setTimeout()` and
+internal priorities or a combination of `setTimeout()` and
 `requestIdleCallback()` might have already faced such issues.
 For
 `scheduler.postTask()`, there are a couple ways to mitigate this type of
 problem at the application-level:

  * Detect that the situation and use the `TaskController`/`TaskSignal` API to
    change the priority of underlying task(s). `scheduler.postTask()` was
-   designed around task priorities needing to be dynamic, such as in this
+   designed with dynamic task priorities for scenarios such as this.
-   scenario.

  * Always schedule a new task while the result is pending.
 This will potentially
    lead to extra processing, but it is a simple way to avoid the dependency.